mqAncientHistory/cityOfRome/_Blogs/Apollo/2018-10-27-ApolloBlog.md

 Apollo &amp; Rome: Sweet Memoires
 </h1>
 <p>
 Unlike many of Rome’s major gods, such as Jupiter, Minerva, and Mars, Apollo only had two temples in Rome.
 Yet these two temples tell us much about Apollo in Rome.
 The Temple of Apollo Sosianus reflects that, while Apollo was a very Roman god by the time of Augustus, his Greek ancestry was important; this evident as Sosius’ restoration “doubled down” on Apollo’s Greek heritage.
 Through Apollo’s dual citizenship, so to speak, we see that, even in the same city, gods can reflect different natures.
 The Temple of Apollo Palatinus provides insight on Apollo’s relationship with Augustus and how he paved the way for the Roman Empire.
 It is interesting to note that, in history, the characters responsible for the most influential changes in a society are commonly mythological.
-Apollo is no different, though, through the works left behind, we are able to gain a snapshot into how the Romans viewed this titanic god.
+Apollo is no different, and through the works left behind, we are able to gain a snapshot into how the Romans viewed this titanic god.
 The concept of an Hellenic Apollo within the city of Rome is fascinating, and leaves the door open for further discussion regarding the introduction of other Hellenic deities, such as Cybele/Magna Mater, to the City of Rome.
 </p>
 <h1 id="further-reading">
 Further Reading